Arab, Arabic Gulf Spoken in Qatar

 What Are Their Lives Like?

-Reflecting the influence of their Muslim religion, the Saudi Arab practice endogamous marriages (marriage within a small social circle).
+Reflecting the influence of their Sunni Muslim religion, the Gulf-spoken Arabs practice endogamous marriages (marriage within a small social circle).
 Inheritance is patrilineal (inherited by the next male family member).
-Saudi Arab clothing is designed for the harsh climate.
+Gulf-spoken Arab clothing is designed for the harsh climate.
 It is made of lightweight, light-colored fabric and is also loose-fitting, allowing for the circulation of air.

 What Are Their Beliefs?

 The founding of Islam in the seventh century profoundly altered the course of Saudi history.
-Today, the great majority of Saudi Arabs in Qatar are Hanbalite (Wahhabite) Muslims.
-In the mid-1700s, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
-The Wahhabites reject all innovations introduced into Islam after the third century of its existence and are very traditional in their practice of Islam.
+Today, the great majority of Gulf-spoken Arabs in Qatar are Hanbalite (Wahhabi) Muslims.
+In the mid-1700s, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, they see themselves as the preservers of the true Islamic faith.
+The Wahhabites reject all innovations introduced into Islam after the third century of its existence and are very traditional in their Islamic practices.
 Their desire is to maintain and propagate what they see as the "true" path of Islam.

 What Are Their Needs?

-There are no known Christians among Saudi Arabs in Qatar.
-A profession of faith in Jesus may cost a person his family, honor, job, or even his life.
+There are very few Christ followers among Gulf-spoken Arabs in Qatar.
+A profession of faith in Jesus may cost a person his family, honor, job or even his life.
 Evangelization of this group will be challenging, due to the nature of the Arabs' lifestyle and belief system.
-Prayer is the key to reaching them with the Gospel.
+Prayer is the key to reaching them with the gospel.

 Prayer Points

-Ask God to raise up a mighty army of prayer warriors who will intercede for Saudi Arabs.
+Ask God to raise up a mighty army of prayer warriors who will intercede for Gulf Arabs.

-Pray that strong local Christian fellowships will be raised up among Saudi Arabs.
+Pray for a strong network of Christian fellowships will be raised up among Gulf Arabs that will be salt and light in Qatar.